Peppercorn Beef Top Loin Roast

 - 1 beef top round roast (4 pounds)

 - 1/3 cup packed brown sugar

 - 2 tablespoons tomato paste

 - 1-1/2 cups port wine

 - 1-1/2 cups dry red wine

-- Trim fat from roast.
-In a small bowl, combine the brown sugar, peppercorns, garlic and salt.
+- Preheat oven to 325° Trim fat from roast.
+If desired, tie roast with kitchen twine every 1-1/2 to 2 inches to help beef maintain shape while cooking.
+In a small bowl, combine brown sugar, peppercorns, garlic and salt.
 Rub over meat.
 Place in a shallow roasting pan.